Skip to content

 As we covered, a field is a reference to a slice of form data, rather than the form data itself.
 It can provide a snapshot, but how can we subscribe to the value?

-For a lot of simple forms, often you don’t need to.
-The built-in controls like <Input> accept a FormField and will create a subscription and bind that value to the control.
+For many simple forms, often you don’t need to explicitly subscribe.
+The built-in controls like <Input> accept a FormField and will create a subscription and bind the value to the control.